teunjojo/SimpleAutoRestart/README.md

 [![bukkit](https://badges.penpow.dev/badges/supported/bukkit/compact.svg)](https://bukkit.org/)
 [![folia](https://badges.penpow.dev/badges/unsupported/folia/compact.svg)](https://papermc.io/software/folia)

 I tried many of the auto restart plugins out there, but all I could find were either too complex or tick based.
-This means they were not accurate when TPS drops below 20 and therefore not compatible with plugins like [Hibernate](https://www.spigotmc.org/resources/hibernate.4441/) and [Server Naptime](https://github.com/gvk/MinecraftPluginServerHibernate).
+This means they were not accurate when TPS drops below 20.

 So I decided to create my own.